LeeoBianchi/HealpixMPI.jl/docs/src/distribute.md

 AlmInfoMPI
 ```

-## Initializing a Distributed type
+## Initializing a distributed type

 The recommended way to construct a local subset of a map or harmonic coefficients, is to start with an instance of `HealpixMap` (in `RingOrder`) or `Alm` on the root task, and call one of the apposite overloads of the standard `MPI.Scatter!` function, provided by HealpixMPI.jl.
 Such function would in fact save the user the job of constructing all the required ancillary information describing the data subset, doing so through efficient and tested methods.